Lettuce – Saladin (Iceberg)

 Everybody knows that lettuce is one of the favourite slug gourmet dishes.
 It might be a good idea to spread organic slug pellets (Ferramol) around the plants, especially for the first crop.

 Every year you will get a spell when aphids suck out the juice of your lettuce.
 Most of the time, the damage is not severe and you can simply rinse off the aphids.

 I have noticed in various gardens that root aphids are becoming an increasing nuisance.
 You notice them when you pull up a sick looking lettuce plant and you find white powdery looking dust and small white aphids all around the roots.
 Once you have it there is no cure for this lettuce.
 To prevent further outbreaks try the following combination of methods:

-– Do not grow lettuce in affected areas for a couple of years.
+– Keep affected areas free from lettuce for a couple of years.

 – Do not plant lettuce after lettuce.

-– Do not leave your plants in the ground for too long.
+– Try not to leave your plants in the ground for too long.
 As soon as a lettuce is ready, harvest it and pull out the roots.
 I appreciate that a bolted lettuce looks very attractive, but if you have root aphids, leaving bolted plants will exacerbate the problem.

 – Use tolerant varieties.